BorthakurAyon/borthakurayon.github.io/_pages/home.md

 ### Openings

 The lab is currently accepting applications for many tinyML system design projects that focus on radar, touch, smell, and vision sensors as well as neuromorphic systems and computational neuroscience.
-Through these initiatives, one can develop competence in deep learning & other areas of AI/ML, sensor data encoding & signal processing, computer architecture, neuromorphic computing/engineering, and neuroscience.
-Please send an email to ayon.borthakur@iitg.ac.in if you are motivated.
+Through these initiatives, one can develop competence in deep learning and other areas of AI/ML, sensor data encoding and signal processing, computer architecture, neuromorphic computing/engineering, and neuroscience.
+Please send an email to **ayon.borthakur@iitg.ac.in** if you are motivated.

 ### Welkom!